The eHealth Exchange and Interoperability in HIE

 [Read More: How to choose a health information exchange vendor?]

 Though the eHealth Exchange represents the largest network that serves as a mechanism for health information exchanges, it will never be the only option.
-The governing agency, a non-profit and public-private collaborative, called the Sequoia Project, is committed to the goal of improving the quality and security of health information.
+For instance, the governing agency, a non-profit and public-private collaborative, called the Sequoia Project, is committed to the goal of improving the quality and security of health information.
 In this capacity, it has also taken under its umbrella, the Carequality framework and aligned with the Commonwell Health Alliance.
 Unlike the eHealth Exchange’s function as a network, Carequality and Commonwell function as a network-to-network trust framework.
 This allows medical providers on any network to access data on other networks.
 The standards found with Carequality provide for these disparate systems to still access the critical data they need in a secure manner.

-With the proliferation of different HIEs and EMR platforms, the eHealth Exchange and Carequality provide the standards that make interoperability easier and lead to better treatment of patient data.
+With the proliferation of different HIEs and EHR platforms, the eHealth Exchange and Carequality provide the standards that make interoperability easier and lead to better treatment of patient data.
 These standards should exist as an essential component in any new digital, medical platform.

 - The eHealth Exchange and Interoperability in HIEJul 11 , 2018